 While WordPress.com uses the WordPress.org core software, this is where their similarities end.

 WordPress.com is fully for-profit, while WordPress.org is not.
-With WordPress.com plans, users can opt to have WordPress handle the technical aspects of running a website — including the installation of plugins and themes and the routing of a domain name to your blog.
+With WordPress.com plans, users can opt to have WordPress handle the technical aspects of running a website — including the installation of themes and plugins and the routing of a domain name to your blog.

 However, WordPress.com isn’t as customizable and flexible as WordPress.org, where you have to take care of everything yourself (including finding a web host and installing the WordPress software).
 But with this freedom comes a price, since this means you also have to take care of the less fun aspects of having a website, like troubleshooting site maintenance if your website suddenly goes offline.